What Factors Influence the Dural Graft Healing Process?

 Role of Surgical Techniques in Dural Graft Integration

 The success of any procedure involving a dural graft largely relies on refined surgical techniques.
 Meticulous handling of the delicate tissues ensures fewer complications and a smoother dural graft healing process.
-Surgeons often debate which methods lead to optimal positioning and secure attachment, as even slight variations may influence integration outcomes.
+Surgeons often debate which methods lead to optimal positioning, but the use of sutureless or onlay-type collagen grafts has gained popularity for simplifying the procedure and reducing operation time.
+For example, achieving a water-tight seal is critical.

 The Importance of Graft Material Selection on Healing Success